 - Title III – Authorized smaller Crowdfunding (less than $1 million), public sales of Securities to a broader range of Investors than had been authorized under Reg D previously.
 Crowdfunding is conducted through the internet via FINRA-regulated Crowdfunding Portals.

 - Title IV – Establishes a form of Initial Public Offering (IPO) up to $50 million where any level of Investor can participate and where Issuer disclosures are reduced from S-1 requirements in larger IPOs.
 Regulation A+ of the S.E.C. provides regulatory guidance for raising capital in this manner.

-With these new financing options (and some that preceded the JOBS Act), Crowdfunding has become a somewhat confusing term, some involving the sale of a Security (a highly regulated activity) and some, currently the bulk of Crowdfunding activity, involving a pre-sale of a product or service (which is not regulated).
+With these new financing options, and some that proceeded the JOBS Act, Crowdfunding has become a somewhat confusing term.
+Some involve the sale of a Security, a highly regulated activity.
+Others, currently the bulk of Crowdfunding activity, involve a pre-sale of a product or service, which is not regulated.